The Good Neighbor is available as a paperback on Amazon

 Readers have told me they’d like to know more about Stephanie, the matriarch of these stories so, in The Good Neighbor, Stephanie gets her own story line and a bit of romance.

-Read on for this excerpt from The Good Neighbor,
+Read on for an excerpt from The Good Neighbor,

 Frankie’s eyes widened and her breath hitched when Louise spun her chair around to face the mirror.